 This recipe is so easy to make!
 Even without meat, it is very hearty.
 The burritos are on the smaller side but oh-so-filling, especially when you serve it with a nice cup of morning coffee.
 They’re cheesy and delicious and taste amazing.

-Typically, when I freezer cook, I make extremely large quantities to last us a while.
+Typically, when I freezer cook and meal prep, I make extremely large quantities to last us a while.
 But since we now have a smaller freezer, I’ve had to make my freezer cooking batches a little smaller.

 This recipe makes 12 burritos.
 This is fine for the two of us.
 It’s about two weeks worth of breakfasts and I also had some ready-made pancakes in the freezer.
 If you have a larger household just double or triple the recipe.
 It’s still cheap and delicious.
 Make sure to check out the Freezer Tips and Storage Times Printable to know how long to safely keep your food frozen.

 It’s Easy: Making these burritos is so easy can be done in just 25 minutes.
 What’s better than that?

 Tasty: Eating a tasty breakfast is so easy when you have recipes like this one.
 You won’t regret it!